top of page

 Some believed this idea was from his followers who wanted more power and money, while others indicated that the whole thing was Zhao Kuangyin's scheme.

-Either way, wearing an imperial robe was an actual act of rebellion.
 It's his own will or having been pushed; either way, Zhao Kuangyin decided to take the throne.

 Then, he asked the young king to abdicate the throne and take control of the empire.